Opulinks-Tech/OPL2500A0-SDK/SDK/APS_PATCH/examples/get_started/XIP_ExtFlash/readme.md

 # Work Flow
 - Add define `OPL2500_XIP` and `OPL2500_EXT_FLASH` to project
-- A counter is inceasing  in Thread1 and its value is send to message queue.
-Thread2 received message , get counter's value and print it out.
 - Boot Agent also needs to build specific image.